 Overlake Reproductive Health is more than happy to treat each couple, or individual, that presents here for treatment, regardless of their orientation.
-We treated LGBT couples well before marriage equality was ratified in this country, or the state of Washington.
-We are excited to help LGBT couples realize the family-building opportunities they have so long deserved.
-We are also a proud sponsor of the Greater Seattle Business Association (GSBA), the largest and most active LGBT business chamber in the United States.
+We treated LGBTQ couples well before marriage equality was ratified in this country, or the state of Washington.
+We are excited to help LGBTQ couples realize the family-building opportunities they have so long deserved.
+We are also a proud sponsor of the Greater Seattle Business Association (GSBA), the largest and most active LGBTQ business chamber in the United States.

 Family Building Options for Lesbians and Single Women

 There are numerous treatment options available to lesbian and single women.
 These treatments tend to use donor sperm in lieu of a male partner, and we work with all the major sperm banks.
 Sperm from a known donor can also be used in some cases.
 If you are thinking about using a known donor keep in mind that there are additional medical considerations, and your choice for a sperm donor may not be medically appropriate.

 Treatment options range from intrauterine insemination (IUI) to the more involved IVF.
 Whichever treatment you choose, the procedures are basically identical to the non-LGBTQ versions, except for the source of the sperm.
 You will need to pick a sperm source for your treatment.
 Sperm banks (list of popular banks) have evolved in recent years, and most now offer detailed donor profiles so you can pick the right donor.
 We can advise you what to look for when it’s time to pick a donor.